ARF – Average Reduced Frequency [statistics ]

 a statistical measure of the significance of a specific token

 in the given context.
 This is measured with logDice

 , for more information, see section 3 of Statistics used in Sketch Engine)

 the attribute that is used for the search and creating a word list.
 You can have the word list of words, lemmas, tags, etc.

 the number of tokens either side of the node that will be matched for filtering concordance.
 The set search span from -5 to 5 means filter all concordance lines which containing a requirement of the filter in the range of 5 tokens around the node.

-a corpus structure refers to the segments into which a corpus can be divided.
-Typically a corpus can be divided into sentences, paragraphs and documents but corpora can use various other structures based on the type of corpus.
+a corpus structure refers to the segments or parts into which a corpus can be divided.
+Typically, a corpus is divided into sentences, paragraphs and documents but corpora can use various other structures depending on the type of corpus.

 a corpus can be subdivided into an unlimited number of parts called subcorpora.
 Subcorpora can be used to divide the corpus by the type (fiction, newspaper), media (spoken, written) or time (e.g. by years) or by any other criteria.
 A subcorpus can also be created from a concordance by including all concordance lines and the documents they come from into a subcorpus.
 How to create a subcorpus»